calcuis/logo/README.md

 # Logo <cαlcμ>
-This repository contains the official calcuis logo in SVG and PNG form.
+This repository contains the official calcuis logo in SVG and PNG format.

 | SVG | PNG |